zacwasielewski/shopify-responsive-images/README.md

 The snippet above is fine, but you'll get better results by estimating how much real estate your images will need at specific screen sizes.

-For example, let's assume your Shopify theme displays a typical responsive product grid which changes its layout depending on the browser size:
+For example, let's assume your Shopify theme displays a typical responsive product grid which changes layout depending on the browser size:

 | Screen size | Grid columns | % of browser width |
 |--------|--------------:|--------------------:|